letstri/vaxee/docs/query.md

 - `execute` - A function that sends the query and clears the data.
 - `refresh` - A function that refreshes the query without clearing the data.
 - `suspense` - A function that waiting for the promise to resolve.
 It's useful for server-side rendering (SSR).
+- `onSuccess` - A function that is called when the query is successful.
+- `onError` - A function that is called when the query fails.

 ```ts
 enum VaxeeQueryStatus {